quarkusio/quarkus/devtools/gradle/README.md

 Local development
 -----------------

-1. Build the entire Quarkus codebase by running `mvn clean install -DskipTests -DskipITs` in the project root
+1. Build the entire Quarkus codebase by running `mvn clean install -DskipTests` in the project root
     - This should install the Gradle plugin in your local maven repository.

 2. Create a sample project using the Maven plugin: